Designing Block Messages

 # Bad

-message: "The tool call you just made has been denied because it violates the security contract that was put in place to prevent unauthorized access to sensitive files in the production environment.
+message: "The tool call you just made has been blocked because it violates the security rule that was put in place to prevent unauthorized access to sensitive files in the production environment.
 Please use an alternative approach such as environment variables or the configuration API to achieve the same result without accessing the file directly."This consumes tokens without adding value beyond what a concise message provides.
 Aim for one to two sentences.

 Checklist